ABGG-services/ABGG/README.md

 Welcome, these are some pages to help the ABGG community find, and attend our events

+# Want to get involved?
+Join us elsewhere on the Internet

+* Our [Facebook](https://facebook.com/groups/abgg2013) page is one of our biggest and most active spots to find us, including a live event list
+* A friend of ABBG has also allowed us to cross-post our events to their [Meetup page](https://www.meetup.com/en-AU/adelaide-board-games-meetup/) if that's your preferred events platform.

 # About Us

 ## Our Group